chao-chan/SkidCheck-2.0-Edit/README.md

 === SkidCheck - 2.0 ===
 --By HeX

-This addon checks the HAC database (The sv_SkidList files, over ~52,844 cheaters) and lets everyone in the server know if any are on the current game.
+This addon uses the HAC database (The sv_SkidList files, over ~57,680 cheaters) and, by default, prevents connection to the server for any IDs contained within.

-This can not *detect* cheaters, nor can it punish anyone it finds.
-It only does a warning message.
+It can not *detect* cheaters, nor can it punish anyone it finds.
+It only does a warning message or prevents them joining the server.

-Check back here often, more IDs added almost daily!

 How to use:
 Nothing is needed to configure or set up (Unless you want to).
-Default is to prevent connection to the server if the player is on the database, and to update the database from GitHub on server map change, and every 6 hours after.
+Default is to prevent connection to the server if the player is on the database, and to update the database from GitHub on server map change, then every 6 hours.

 CVars:
-sk_kick  1/0  --Prevent players who are in the DB from joining.
-ON by default
+sk_kick  1/0  --Prevent players in the DB from joining.
+Overrides everything else ON by default

 sk_omit  0/1  --Don't send the SK message to the cheater in question.